virgilcj/RedTeamSetup/README.md

 It edits your sources.list file and updates it.
 Adds 32bit architecture to the system and installs wine32.
 Adds mingw32 cross-compiler, updates Metasploit.
-Adds EternalBlue Metasploit module
+Adds EternalBlue Metasploit module.
-Installs tools like CrackMapExec, Empire, Sublist3r, BruteSpray, psychoPATH, BEWgor, MimiPenguin and Mimikatz-JS.
+Installs tools like CrackMapExec, Empire, Sublist3r, BruteSpray, psychoPATH, BEWgor, MimiPenguin and Mimikatz-JS, EyeWitness, Dirs3arch, CMSmap, MITMf.

 This is just a run and install script.
 Feel free to modify and add new good and essential tools to the script.

+# Shoutouts
+@mishradhiraj_

-## Future adjustments
+## Todo
-Will be modifying to it can synch Deathstar with Empire
+Will be modifying to it can synch Deathstar with Empire and complete setup of bloodhound.